EdgardoDiBello/Getting_and_Cleaning_Data_Course_Project/README.md

-# Peer-graded Assignment: Getting and Cleaning Data Course Project
+# Assignment: Getting and Cleaning Data Course Project
 This is a submission by Edgardo Di Bello for the Getting and Cleaning Data Course for Coursera.

 ## Dataset